Bus42/scroll-to-top/README.md

 ```

 ## State
-Let’s set up the state we’ll need using the `useState` hook
+Inside our functional component, Let’s set up the state we’ll need using the `useState` hook
 ```
 const [isVisible, setIsVisible] = React.useState(false);
 ```
-and we’ll store a reference to this one with `useRef` and we'll call that one Ryan Reynolds, no, scrollButton.
+We’ll store a reference to this one with `useRef` and we'll call that one Ryan Reynolds, no, scrollButton.
 It's always good practice to use declarative names for variables.
 ```
 const scrollButton = useRef();
 ```